 EMDR (Eye Movement Desensitisation and Reprocessing) therapy is a powerful and effective psychological treatment.
-EMDR is included as a recommended therapy in the NICE guidelines for treating trauma and post-traumatic stress disorder (PTSD).
+EMDR is included as a recommended therapy in the National Institute of Clinical Excellence (NICE) and the World Health Organisation (WHO) guidelines for treating trauma and post-traumatic stress disorder (PTSD).

 EMDR therapy is now being used to successfully treat a wide range of conditions such as depression, complicated grief, phobias and difficulties of self-regulation such as panic attacks and addiction.
 It is a recognised as a fast approach to bringing about lasting change.
 The focus of EMDR is not on analysing symptoms, nor on learning to manage them, but on removing a person’s vulnerability to whatever triggers the symptoms.